Snaacky/thewiki/docs/sourcing/streaming.md

 **Tier 1**:

+- [Marin](https://marin.moe/) - Contains the smallest library of all the sites but with the best quality for BD releases and good quality for seasonal content.
+Consistently the best overall
-- [Animixplay (0p)](https://animixplay.to/) - Seasonal content with the 0p option belongs in Tier 1 because it is equal to SubsPlease/HorribleSubs releases making it the undisputed best quality for illegal streaming sites in these instances.
-Any content that does not have the 0p option belongs in Tier 3 with gogoanime.
+- [AllAnime](https://allanime.to/) - Specific seasonal content belongs in Tier 1 because it is equal to SubsPlease/HorribleSubs releases making it the undisputed best quality for illegal streaming sites in these instances.
+Not all series are scraped from VRV though and in those instances the quality is Tier 3.
-- [tenshi](https://tenshi.moe/) - Contains the smallest library of all the sites but with the best quality for BD releases and good quality for seasonal content.
+- [AnimeDao](https://animedao.to/) - Same as above but it depends on which server you choose.
+Try them out and pick the one with good quality.

 **Tier 2**: